 City Lights

-These are always a favourite.
+The City Lights are always one of my favourites.
 The city centre comes alive with a range of sculptures and installations.

-Adelaide’s City Lights program is back, transforming urban landscapes into a vibrant playground of art, light, and technology, inviting people of all ages to explore the city in a surprising new light.
+Adelaide’s City Lights program transforms the city streets into a vibrant playground of art, light, and technology, inviting people of all ages to explore.

-With a range of installations, interactive sculptures, and innovative artworks, this year’s City Lights promises to be the brightest and most unforgettable yet.
+With a range of installations, interactive sculptures, and fun artworks, this year’s City Lights promises to be the brightest and most unforgettable yet.

 The installations are split into three distinct groups in the north, west and east of the city square.